ParvePalial/leetcodestealth/README.md

 # LeetCode Stealth 🥷

-** A lightweight browser extension that hides difficulty tags and acceptance rates on LeetCode.**
+""" A lightweight browser extension that hides difficulty tags and acceptance rates on LeetCode. """

 In real coding interviews, you aren't told if a problem is "Easy", "Medium", or "Hard".
 You aren't told that "only 15% of people pass this."